Snyder, Buffalo top Georgia Southern 23-21 in Camellia Bowl - WHIZ News

 Vantrease completed 28 of 45 passes for 352 yards and two touchdowns with an interception.
 Beau Johnson had five catches for 118 yards.

+“They wrote us off.
+They questioned,” Linguist said.
+“They weren’t sure if we were going to finish, and then here we are at the end.
+We got a ring.
+We’re (bowl) champions.”

-Buffalo got a cushion thanks to Dylan Powell’s interception and return across midfield in the fourth quarter.
+Buffalo had a cushion thanks to Dylan Powell’s interception and return across midfield in the fourth quarter.
 Ahmed then carried nine straight times but was stopped on three runs starting from the 2.

 Vantrease and Georgia Southern stayed alive with a 13-play, 90-yard drive.
 On fourth-and-7 from his own territory, Vantrease hit Johnson for a 42-yard gain.
 Then Jjay McAfee made a grab in the end zone for a 13-yard touchdown with 3:38 left.